gotpop/gotpop/README.md

 I'm a senior developer with over 10 years experience in building web applications.

-_If you're interested why not take a look at my most recent demo project below_, it's a compponent system with AWS infra.
+_If you're interested why not take a look at my most recent demo project below_, it's a component system with AWS infra.

 Alternatively if you'd like to get in touch you can [message me directly from my site](https://work.gotpop.io/contact).